GuenterQuast/PhyPraKit/README.rst

-To use PhyPraKit, it is sufficient to place the directory `PhyPraKit` (containing the files `__init__.py`, `_version_info.py`, `PhyPraKit.py` `and phyFit.py`) in the same directory as the python scripts importing the PhyPraKit package.
+To use PhyPraKit, it is sufficient to place the directory `PhyPraKit` (containing the files `__init__.py`, `_version_info.py`, `PhyPraKit.py` and `phyFit.py`) in the same directory as the python scripts importing the PhyPraKit package.

-Installation via `pip` is also supported.
-The recommendation is to use the installation package in the subdirectory `dist` and install in user space:
+Installation via `pip` is supported.
+The recommendation is to use the installation package in the subdirectory `dist/` and install in user space:

    ``pip install --user --no-cache PhyPraKit<vers.>``